-The yarn made out of bamboo that is used for bamboo sheets are more durable than its competitors because instead of small pieces of thread woven together, bamboo sheets are made by stretching long threads across from one end of the sheet to the other.
+The yarn made out of bamboo that is used for bamboo sheets is more durable than its competitors because instead of small pieces of thread woven together, bamboo sheets are made by stretching long threads across from one end of the sheet to the other.

-Bamboo sheets require gentle care as it can get wrinkly and shrink if they are not taken care of.
+Bamboo sheets require gentle care as they can get wrinkly and shrink if they are not taken care of.
 You can eliminate the possibility of your bamboo sheets and keep them for years to come by simply making sure to wash it with warm water, by itself and without fabric softener.